NicoJuicy/LearnML/ml/concurrency.md

 Example: handling multiple network requests.

-The better way would be to launch every request simultaneously and switch among them as you receive the responses.
-By doing this we eliminate the time spent waiting for the responses.
+The better way would be to launch every request simultaneously and switch among them as we receive the responses.
+Thus, we eliminate the time spent waiting for the responses.

-For parallelization, we would split the work among all the workers so that not the work will be done faster and each worker will do less work.

 Parallelism is maximizing the use of resources by launching processes or threads that make use of all the CPU cores of the computer.

+For parallelization, we would split the work among all the workers, so that the work will be done faster and each worker will do less work.

-Concurrency is best for tasks that depend greatly on external resources such as I/O.
+- Concurrency is best for tasks that depend on external resources such as I/O (shared resources).

-Parallelism is best for CPU-intensive tasks.
+- Parallelism is best for CPU-intensive tasks.

 ## Concurrency and Parallelism in Python

-Python provides us with mechanisms to implement concurrency and parallelism, for concurrency we have _threading_ and _async_ for concurrency and _multiprocessing_ for parallelism.
+Python provides us with mechanisms to implement concurrency and parallelism

+For concurrency, we have _multithreading_ and _async_

+For parallelism, we have _multiprocessing_.